 [Publications] [Google Scholar] [GitHub] [Twitter].

-I will join the Department of Biostatistics at MD Anderson Cancer Center as a tenure-track assistant professor in Sep 2023.
-I received my PhD degree in the Department of Biostatistics at the University of Michigan in Aug 2023.
-I have been working with Prof. Xiang Zhou on developing statistical methods for genetic and genomic datasets.
-My recent focus is on developing methods for analyzing spatial transcriptomics.
-I also work closely with Prof. Jennifer Smith in the Department of Epidemiology at the University of Michigan on large-scale quantitative trait mapping in African Americans in the GENOA study.
+I am a tenure-track assistant professor in the Department of Biostatistics at MD Anderson Cancer Center.
+I received my Ph.D. from the Department of Biostatistics at the University of Michigan, under supervision of Prof. Xiang Zhou, focusing on developing statistical methods for genetic and genomic datasets.
+I also worked closely with Prof. Jennifer Smith in the Department of Epidemiology at the University of Michigan on large-scale quantitative trait mapping in African Americans in the GENOA study.
+Prior to that, I obtained my bachelor’s degree in Biology from the Zhiyuan Honored College at Shanghai Jiao Tong University.

 Research Interests: